 Counselling is a type of talking therapy that can support you when you are not in immediate danger to yourself or to/from others.

-Each counselling session is confidential, between yourself and your counsellor.
+Each counselling session is confidential, between yourself (or yourselves) and your counsellor.
 The only instance in which this confidentiality will be breached is if:

 - Your safety or someone else's is at immediate risk;